COVID-19 entry restrictions for the British Virgin Islands

 The BVI is also close to a major tectonic fault line and is a high risk area for earthquakes and Tsunamis.
 See Natural disasters.

-As the BVI is a British Overseas Territory, there is no formal British diplomatic representation.
-Ordinarily, the local authorities deal with all requests for emergency assistance.
-Following the impact of Hurricane Irma, the UK government is providing disaster relief.
-See Emergency assistance
+As the BVI is a British Overseas Territory, there is no formal British diplomatic or consular representation and the local authorities deal with all requests for emergency assistance.
+See Emergency assistance.

-Although there’s no recent history of terrorism in the British Virgin Islands, attacks can’t be ruled out.
-See Terrorism
+Although there’s no recent history of terrorism in the BVI, attacks can’t be ruled out.
+See Terrorism.